matt-paul/martian-robots/README.md

 ### Further Work

 The last feature that I have not had a chance to complete is for the robots to not move off the edge of the world.
-I would also like to refactor the 'moveforward' method using a lookup table rather than 'if else', which I believe is better practice.
-Thirdly, I would like to look further at how best to mock the robots within my Grid tests.
-Finally I would like refactor using ES6 conventions and try a modular pattern rather than using prototypes.
+Secondly, I would like to look further at how best to mock the robots within my Grid tests.
+Finally, as a seperate project,  it would be interesting to try a modular pattern rather than using prototypes.
 I would be very interested to see other examples!